-This module explores people as a resource that is available to organisations as they seek to achieve their objectives.
-It recognises and explores from a critical management perspective, the specific...
+This module explores the people resources that are available to organisations as they seek to achieve their objectives.
+It recognises and explores, from a critical management perspective, the specific nature...

 Corporate Social Responsibility and Family Businesses in Emerging Economies: A systematic Literature review.
 European Academy of Management Conference, Iceland (June, 2018).